 7 The PPPs used for this purpose apply to "individual consumption expenditure by households," or "private consumption."
 They differ from PPPs measured over GDP, used to compare the size of national economies.
-The original source is Global Purchasing Power Parities and Real Expenditures, 2005 International Comparison Program, Table 1: Purchasing power parities, local currency units per US\$ (pages 28 and following), in the column labeled "Individual Consumption Expenditures by Households."
+The original source is Global Purchasing Power Parities and Real Expenditures, 2005 International Comparison Program; "Table 1: Purchasing power parities, local currency units per US\$" (pages 28 and following); column labeled "Individual Consumption Expenditures by Households."

-Population-based survey (see "Measurement Notes").

-MEASUREMENT NOTES

-Applicable for all FFP Development Food Assistance Programs and for economic resilience programs.
-Required contextual indicator (i.e. no targets required) in ZOIs in Feed the Future focus countries with FFP Development Programs awarded after FY2010.
+7. Total population of people in M&F households in the ZOI 8.
+Depth of poverty in CNA households in the sample 9.
+Total population of people in CNA households in the ZOI TYPE: DIRECTION OF CHANGE: Impact Lower is better.
+DATA SOURCE: Population-based survey (see "Measurement Notes").
+MEASUREMENT NOTES Applicable for all FFP Development Food Assistance Programs and for economic resilience programs.
+Required contextual indicator (i.e. no targets required) in Zones of Influence in Feed the Future focus countries with FFP Development Programs awarded after FY2010.
+Development Programs unarded arter P 12010.

-- LEVEL of COLLECTION: This indicator should be collected at the population-level in FFP/CDF program areas and in the DA/ES-funded Zone of Influence for Feed the Future focus countries with FFP programs awarded after FY 2010, and in JPC/Resilience focus areas - > WHO COLLECTS DATA FOR THIS INDICATOR: M&E contractors will collect these data in the target areas. - HOW SHOULD THEY BE COLLECTED: M&E contractors will conduct population-based surveys in the targeted area using the LSMS methodology and the Feed the Future M&E Guidance Series pertaining to the specific interim survey (http://feedthefuture.gov/sites/progress). - FREQUENCY OF COLLECTION: In DA/ESF-funded ZOIs and JPC/Resilience focus areas, indicator data will be collected for baseline and in interim surveys approximately every two years subsequently.
+- LEVEL of COLLECTION: This indicator should be collected at the population-level in FFP/CDF program areas and in the DA/ES-funded Zone of Influence for Feed the Future focus countries with FFP programs awarded after FY 2010, and in JPC/Resilience focus areas - WHO COLLECTS DATA FOR THIS INDICATOR: M&E contractors will collect these data in the target areas. - HOW THEY SHOULD BE COLLECTED: M&E contractors will conduct population-based surveys in the targeted area using the LSMS methodology and the Feed the Future M&E Guidance Series pertaining to the specific interim survey (http://feedthefuture.gov/progress). - FREQUENCY OF COLLECTION: In DA/ESF-funded Zones of Influence and JPC/Resilience focus areas, indicator data will be collected for baseline and in interim surveys approximately every 2 years subsequently.
 Data are collected at baseline and final in FFP/CDF program areas.

-INITIATIVE AFFILIATION: Feed the Future - IR 5: Increased resilience of vulnerable communities and households
+INITIATIVE AFFILIATION: Feed the Future-IR 5: Increased resilience of vulnerable communities and households